VinceSantos/githubUserList-mvvm-realm/README.md

 # githubUserList-mvvm-realm
-GIthub user list using MVVM Design Pattern and Realm for Database
+Github user list using MVVM Design Pattern and Realm for Database

+Services:
+APIService - shared class for all api management DatabaseService - shared class for all database management